Prof. Joseph Nye

 International Relations Expert

-Joseph Nye is University Distinguished Service Professor and former dean of Harvard's John F. Kennedy School of Government.
+Joseph Nye is an American political scientist, University Distinguished Service Professor and former dean of Harvard's John F. Kennedy School of Government.
 He is also the co-founder of the international relations theory "neoliberalism".
-He created the concept of 'soft power' as a means of peaceful negotiation between nation states.

 WHAT he OFFERS YOU